Photo Credit: Cameron Gillie, Harrison Hills Segment.

 Are There Itineraries For Each Trail Community?

 Yes!
-Itineraries are available each Ice Age Trail Community to help you experience the best of what each community has to offer, along with how to contact local tourism outlets..
+Itineraries are available for each Ice Age Trail Community to help you experience the best of what each community has to offer, along with how to contact local tourism outlets.
 Itineraries showcase exceptional restaurants, attractions, historical landmarks, and Ice Age Trail segments.
-In 2023, there are 19 Trail Communities; let’s show them some love.
-The itineraries were updated for 2023.
+In 2024, there are 24 Trail Communities; let’s show them some love.
+The itineraries were updated for 2024.

-If that’s the case, you’ll receive a certificate for completing the 43-mile requirement however, you will not receive a patch.
+If that’s the case, you’ll receive a certificate for completing the 44-mile requirement however, you will not receive a patch.

 May We Sign Up As A Team?